awsdocs/amazon-redshift-developer-guide/doc_source/advisor-recommendations.md

 ## Reallocate Workload Management \(WLM\) Memory<a name="reallocate-wlm-recommendation"></a>

-Amazon Redshift routes user queries to [Defining Query Queues](cm-c-defining-query-queues.md) for processing\.
+Amazon Redshift routes user queries to [Implementing Manual WLM](cm-c-defining-query-queues.md) for processing\.
 Workload management \(WLM\) defines how those queries are routed to the queues\.
 Amazon Redshift allocates each queue a portion of the cluster's available memory\.
 A queue's memory is divided among the queue's query slots\.

 When a queue is configured with more slots than the workload requires, the memory allocated to these unused slots goes underutilized\.
 Reducing the configured slots to match the peak workload requirements redistributes the underutilized memory to active slots, and can result in improved query performance\.